yiisoft/active-record/README.md

 }
 ```

-## Usage in controler with di container autowired
+## Usage in controler with DI container autowiring

 ```php
 <?php